Think about big questions like:

-Explain the characteristics of Anticlerical Liberalism
+Explain the characteristics of Anticlericalism and Liberalism.

-Explain the characteristics of Survival Nationalism.
+Explain the characteristics of Nationalism of Survival.

-After the turn of the 19th century the Catholic Church became a significant player not only in cultural and religious sphere, but also in the political one, especially as concerns education.
+After the turn of the 19th century, the Catholic Church became a significant player not only in cultural and religious sphere, but also in the political one, especially as concerns education.
 They were influenced and energized by new currents of religious thought and action in Europe, and by the subsequent arrival of a large number of religious communities from France.
 Already responsible for hospitals and schools, the priests and nuns and brothers were now also in charge of most social institutions.
 The Catholic religious leaders relied on a new "nationalism of survival" and also took advantage of the ultramontane movement to further extend their interests.
-Their conservative values were opposed to the liberal values defended by groups like the Institut canadien.
+Their conservative values were opposed to the liberal values defended by groups like the Institut Canadien.